redhat-cop/namespace-configuration-operator/README.md

 ### Default Network Policy

 Network policy are like firewall rules.
 There can be some reasonable defaults.
 In most cases isolating one project from other projects is a good way to start.
-This in OpenShift is the default behavior of the multitenant SDN plugin.
+In OpenShift this is the default behavior of the multitenant SDN plugin.
-The configuration would look as follows:
+The configuration would be as follows:

 ```yaml
 apiVersion: redhatcop.redhat.io/v1alpha1